LunaE1V04/wsfeeder/README.md

 # wsFEEder

 A simple Japanese word salads processor.

+- wsFEEder takes Japanese sentences and parses them into used words data and sentence structures.
+- wsFEEder makes word salads with the words data and sentence structures

 Let's feed word salads to your CCD-0500 (or other TTS softwares)!

 ## Install